hanyuanye/ShopifyIOS/README.md

 # Third Party Dependencies

 This project uses Cartography to condense the layout code.
-I've found in the path, while Autolayout is definitely the way to implement, that both storyboards/XIBs and programatically creating constraints to be unwieldy or to introduce unneccessary complexity.
+I've found in the past, that while Autolayout is definitely the way to implement UI, both storyboards/XIBs and programatically creating constraints are either unwieldy or unneccessaryily introduce complexity.
 Cartography is a library which condenses the Constraint API and makes it much easier to write, and in my opinion, read.